abist/android-lock-ring/README.md

 # android-lock-ring
 This is a mock up of the Lock Ring screen in Android 4.3+ in HTML5, CSS and JQuery.
 This is for any web-app purpose, and can be modified really easily.
+Originally made for codepen.io

 What it looks like -